qumundo/legal-entities/README.md

 ];
 ```

-### :arrow_right: If the search result should not contain a certain value, use a single equal and an exclamation =! sign:
+If the search result should not contain a certain value, use a single equal and an exclamation =! sign:

 ```javascript
 let items = [